nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/bms.rst

 Deleting the bonds
 ******************

-The Server deletes bonding information on Client's request right away when there is no active Bluetooth LE connection associated with a bond.
+The Server deletes bonding information on Client's request right away when there is no active Bluetooth® LE connection associated with a bond.
 Otherwise, the Server removes the bond for a given peer when it disconnects.

 API documentation